spasiu/precourse/pages/index.md

 # JS101

-**Pep talk:** _Learning to program is hard, learning a new programming language is hard, reading giant blocks of text and watching lectures is hard...
-You still have to do it though ;).
-Make sure you ask for lots of help!_
+**Pep talk:** Programming is really hard to learn, and it takes a massive effort to succeed.
+The good news is that you can do it!
+All it takes is attention to detail and hard work.

 ## Pre-course